VrushankPatel/interview-matters/behavioral-interviews/behavioral-interview-questions/README.md

 - Evaluating problem-solving: Scenarios involving technical challenges or deadlines.
 - Gauging adaptability: Experiences with change or learning new technologies.

+## Sample Behavioral Responses

+### Tell me about yourself

+Sure, so, my name is Vrushank Patel and I'm 24 years old.

+I've some background in software engineering with a Information technology degree that i pursued from Apollo institute of engineering under Gujarat technological university with overall CGPA of 8.24

+from last more than 2 and half years i've been working at capsystematic technologies as a software developer in fintech domain, and focusing on the Financial systems messaging formats and design scalable systems for payment interfaces integrations.
+Currently, I'm working on a project zeus which is One core solution for all securities business lines: retail investments, premium banking, private banking, and trading/brokerage.
+Project is divided to multiple component projects like ZEUS Core, NXT, ThinClient and GPI.

+### Why should we hire you?
+Why do you think you're fit for this position?

+"Honestly, I possess all the skills and experience that you're looking for. ...
+It's not just my background in the past projects, but also my people skills, which will be applicable in this position.
+On the other hand, I am a self motivated person and I try to exceed my superior's expectations with high-quality work."

+### Weakness

+I would say my biggest mistake is the fact i find it really hard at times to let go of projects.

+used to work on 2 projects symentensly

+### Strength

+Enthusiasm, Quick Learning Abilities, Task prioritization, Communication Skills, Dedication.

 ## Code Examples

 N/A - Behavioral questions focus on experiences rather than coding.